aws-samples/DigiDhan-GenAI-FSI-LendingSolution-India/README.md

    npm install -g aws-cdk
    ```

 4. Boostrap AWS CDK resources on the AWS account.
-If deployed in any region other than us-east the stack may fail due to lambda layers dependecy, you can either comment the layer and deploy in other region or just deploy in us-east-1
+If deployed in any region other than us-east-1 the stack may fail due to lambda layers dependecy, you can either comment the layer and deploy in other region or just deploy in us-east-1
     ```shell
     cdk bootstrap aws://ACCOUNT_ID/REGION
     ```